ateeducacion/elpx-viewer/README.md

-# ELP / ELPX Viewer
+# eXeLearning ELPX Viewer

-A single-page web app that previews eXeLearning exports (`.elpx`) and inspects project packages (`.elp`).
+A single-page web app that previews eXeLearning 3.0 packages (`.elpx`).
 Everything runs locally in the browser with client-side unzipping, an in-memory service worker preview server, and an optional GitHub Pages publishing workflow.

 ## Features